Diversity and Spread of Life

-Living known living organisms fall into one of the three large domains that define the “branches” of the so-called evolutionary tree that shows their course from a common progenitor.
-There are two groups of prokaryotes that can be distinguished for biochemistry reasons, the archaebacteria and eubacteria.
+All known living organisms fall into one of the three large domains that define the “branches” of the so-called evolutionary tree, which shows their course from a common progenitor.
+There are two groups of prokaryotes that can be distinguished for biochemical reasons, the archaebacteria and eubacteria.
 Archaebacteria usually live in extreme environments, whereas eubacteria such as E. coli live in the same environments as eukaryotes do.

-Biochemistry’s philosophy and technology have both “Co-Evolved” throughout their course history.
+Biochemistry’s philosophy and technology have both “co-evolved” throughout their history.
 Scientists have been asking biochemistry-related questions for hundreds of years, with no definitive start date.

-The French nobleman Antoine Lavoisier is known as the “Father of Modern Chemistry”, but he began asking some of the first questions of biochemistry in his 1777 studies of how combustion is tied to respiration.
-Diastase (now called Amylase) was discovered by a French chemist named Anselme Payen in 1833, but most consider the birth of biochemistry as a field of study to have begun when a German chemist named Eduard Bucher described the process of fermentation in 1907.
+The French nobleman Antoine Lavoisier is known as the “Father of Modern Chemistry”, but he began asking some of the first questions concerning biochemistry in his studies in the year 1777 of how combustion is tied to respiration.
+Diastase (now called Amylase) was discovered by a French chemist named Anselme Payen in 1833.
+However, most consider the birth of biochemistry as a field of study to have begun when a German chemist named Eduard Bucher described the process of fermentation in 1907.

-The Avery-Macleod-McCarty Experiment demonstrated in 1944 that DNA is the substance that causes bacterial transformation, leading to the 1953 determination of DNA structure by Francis Watson and James Crick using X-Ray diffraction.
-This experimental evidence allowed for the development of the Central Dogma of Molecular Biology in the 1960’s, which states that genetic information flows from DNA to RNA, and then to Protein.
+The Avery-Macleod-McCarty experiment demonstrated in 1944 that DNA is the substance that causes bacterial transformation, leading to the determination of the structure of DNA by Francis Watson and James Crick using X-Ray diffraction in 1953.
+This experimental evidence allowed for the development of the central dogma of molecular biology in the 1960s, which states that genetic information flows from DNA to RNA, and then to proteins.